swittuth/sweet-snake-survival/README.md

-# Sweet Tooth Snake - JavaFX GUI Game
+# Sweet Snake Survival - JavaFX GUI Game

 This snake game is built with JavaFX and SQL